New childhood obesity guidance raises worries over the risk of eating disorders

 But for children with severe obesity, bariatric surgery is reliably effective and can reverse the condition's life-threatening effects: diabetes, hypertension and liver disease, obesity specialists say.

-"The effective treatments for severe obesity in adolescents are really just one: That is bariatric surgery," says Dr. Thomas Inge, a director of adolescent bariatric surgery at Children's Hospital Colorado and a lead scientist on a multiyear National Institutes of Health study tracking young bariatric patients.
+"The effective treatments for severe obesity in adolescents are really just one: That is bariatric surgery," Dr. Thomas Inge, a lead scientist on a multiyear National Institutes of Health study tracking young bariatric patients, said in 2021.
+At the time he spoke to NPR, he was a director of adolescent bariatric surgery at Children's Hospital Colorado and has since moved to Lurie Children's Hospital in Chicago.

 How the AAP is trying to address these concerns